-For 2017 compensation decisions, the Compensation Committee introduced a new process for determining cash bonus awards for named executive officers, separate from the Performance Assessment for determining equity incentive awards.
-Under this process, the Compensation Committee set a maximum cash bonus based on peer and market data, to promote relative pay alignment, which for the 2017 performance year was set at \$4.5 million for our Chairman and Chief Executive Officer.
+For 2018 cash bonus award determinations, the Compensation Committee set a maximum cash bonus for our Chief Executive Officer of \$4.0 million, a reduction over the prior year cap of \$4.5 million, to promote relative pay alignment.
 Following year-end, the Compensation Committee conducted a Short-Term Incentive Performance Assessment to produce a score based on the weighted categories discussed below, which was applied to the maximum cash bonus to establish a cash bonus award amount.
 In conducting this assessment, the Committee evaluated contributions and progress over the year in two equally weighted categories, assessing business initiatives and financial performance, and reviewing the factors set forth in the table below.
 These include quantitative financial factors, as well as qualitative factors that recognize key company and individual achievements.
 This Performance Assessment process links compensation to performance, as awards are determined after the fiscal year-end based on a review of actual performance for the year.